TSV Vestenbergsgreuth

-The TSV Vestenbergsgreuth is a German association football club from the village of Vestenbergsgreuth, Franconia.
+TSV Vestenbergsgreuth is a German association football club from the village of Vestenbergsgreuth, Franconia.
 From 1996 to 2007, the club did not field a team due to a merger with SpVgg Fürth, but has since returned to competitive football as a separate side.

 TSV is best known for its 1–0 victory over FC Bayern Munich in the opening round of the 1994–95 DFB-Pokal, which eliminated that club from cup play just three months after they had claimed the Bundesliga title.

 History

 Beginnings

 Formed on 1 February 1974 in the small village of Vestenbergsgreuth, the club entered the local C-Klasse Bamberg Gruppe 3 (VIII), then the lowest division in the region.
 Greuth was an immediate success in the league, winning it unbeaten and earning the right to play against FC Wacker Trailsdorf for promotion, a game which was won 2–1 in front of 2,000 spectators.